FaberVitale/deno_minimist/readme.md

 ## const argv = parseArgs(args, opts={})

-Return an argument object `argv` populated with the array arguments from `args`.
+Returns an argument object `argv` populated with the array arguments from `args`.

 `argv._` contains all the arguments that didn't have an option associated with them.